Welcome To Service Dog Laws in Tennessee

 Transportation

-As we’ve already talked about, service animals perform various work or tasks to help someone with a disability to live safely and independently.
-U.S. Department of Transportation Americans with Disabilities Act regulations define a service animal as “any guide dog, signal dog, or other animal individually trained to work or perform tasks for an individual with a disability, including, but not limited to:
+U.S. Department of Transportation Americans with Disabilities Act regulations define a service animal as “any guide dog, signal dog, or another animal individually trained to work or perform tasks for an individual with a disability, including, but not limited to:

 - Guiding individuals with impaired vision